tannerdolby/tannerdolby.com/src/about.md

 title: About Me
 eleventyExcludeFromCollections: true
 permalink: "/about/"
 headshot:
-    src: "/images/headshot3.png"
-    srcSmall: "/images/headshot3-small.jpg"
+    small: "/images/headshot3-small.jpg"
+    med: "/images/tanner-casual-medium.jpg"
+    src: "/images/tanner-casual-4.png"
 layout: about.njk
 pageId: main-about
 ---

 Hi there!
 My name is Tanner Dolby.
 I am a software engineer and mathematician based out of California.
 I enjoy working with HTML, CSS, JavaScript, Node, Python, Java, and C++.
 I'm interested in applying my skills to build performant software.
 I started to learn about programming in 2018 with Swift and discovered web development using [freeCodeCamp.org](https://freecodecamp.org) in 2019.
 Ever since then, I've been hooked on writing code and building things for the web.

 My academic background is in mathematics, that is I'm a self taught programmer.
 I like reading books and technical documentation then going and building things.
 This has proved to be a really surefire way to fully understand a topic or concept.
 Throughout my life I've always been a problem solver and enjoyed puzzles or logic games like Sudoku.
-I like to think of programming as a lifelong journey where there is always something more to learn or become better at.
+I like to think of programming as a lifelong journey where there is always something to learn or become better at.

 I spend most of my free time contributing to open source projects on [GitHub][github], learning new things, creating illustrations, building side projects, running, and making front-end demos on [CodePen][codepen].
 With the JAMstack movement on the rise, I've taken an interest in Static Site Generators (SSG).
 In particular [Eleventy][eleventy], which this website is built with.

 ## Interests

 I like to write about programming and technology.
-I'm currently fixated on learning more about C++, game development with Phaser, Chrome extensions, and Web performance.
+I'm currently fixated on learning more about C++, Java, game dev with Phaser, Chrome extensions, and Web Performance.
 If you would like to see me write about a specific topic or concept, feel free to message me on Twitter about it.

 Lately, I've been spending most of my free time learning about Phaser, building projects with C++ and creating illustrations using [Vectornator][vectornator].
 I enjoy writing documentation (and referencing it) so when I'm learning new content, I tend to take notes and write a blog post or something to document and reinforce what I learned.